Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Discussion

 A nontrivial transition from regularity to effective chaos, even in the absence of secondary perturbations, is observed for a quasiperiodic driving.
 We provided a twofold characterization of the spatial growth of complexity of a quasiperiodic signal: (i) by virtue of the growth rate of the torus length in the phase space, and (ii) by virtue of the growth of the spectral entropy of the spectral representation of the signal.
 Quasiperiodic driving appears to be feasible in experiments of type~\cite{borodulin2011experimental,borodulin2013experimental,kachanov2013hypothesis,borodulin2014properties}; for the experiments with a chain of amplifiers see~\cite{Pikovsky-89b}.

 The concept of convective space-time chaos generalizes notions of linear absolute and convective instability (in discrete situations, one often speaks about normal and non-normal matrices~\cite{Trefethen-Embree-20}) to secondary instabilities on top of space-time chaos.
 We note here that the conditions of convectivity for linear and secondary perturbations may differ.
 Thus, it would be interesting to explore cases where, e.g., linear instability is absolute but secondary instability is convective.
-One field of application of these concepts are chemical reactions in flow systems~\cite{Kuznetsov-Mosekilde-Dewel-Borckmans-97}.
+One field of application of these concepts is chemical reactions in flow systems~\cite{Kuznetsov-Mosekilde-Dewel-Borckmans-97}.
+Another interesting question for future studies is, what happens close to the transition from convective to absolute instability, e.g., if parameter $V$ in Eq,~\eqref{eq:ks1} is decreased toward the critical value $V\approx v_0=1.4$.
+Such a transition also occurs in a Coutte-Taylor flow between rotating cylinders with an additional throughflow, if the throughflow velocity is varied~\cite{tsameret1991convective,babcock1991noise}.

+While our approach is inspired by hydrodynamic experiments, the results are not restricted to this realm, but are applicable to other cases of spatial development of chaos and turbulence, e.g., in plasma physics and electronics.
+Our study once again stresses the well-established importance of the inlet perturbations for the evolution of convective instabilities.

+In some cases, one is not interested in this evolution, and applies the inlet perturbations mimicking a fully developed regime (see review~\cite{wu2017inflow} for such an approach in computational fluid dynamics).
+In such a setup the feature 1 is not applicable, but still, the reliability property can be followed by repeating the exact form of the inflow turbulence in several numerical experiments and comparing the outputs.
+Our results of Sec.~\ref{sec:sple} imply that in numerical experiments, even small uncontrollable round-off errors will result in a loss of reliability (repeatability) in the output.
+Moreover, the spatial evolution of violations of reliability allows for the estimation of the spatial Lyapunov exponent.